Robert Walser: 1929–1956

 In 1936, his admirer Carl Seelig began to visit him.
 He later wrote a book, Wanderungen mit Robert Walser, about their talks.
+In reply to Carl Seelig asking about a return to writing, Walser famously said, "I am not here to write, but to be mad."
 Seelig tried to revive interest in Walser's work by re-issuing some of his writings.
 After the death of Walser's brother Karl in 1943 and of his sister Lisa in 1944, Seelig became Walser's legal guardian.
-Though free of outward signs of mental illness for a long time, Walser was crotchety and repeatedly refused to leave the sanatorium.
+Though free of outward signs of mental illness for a long time, Walser was irritable and repeatedly refused to leave the sanatorium.

-In 1955, Walser's novella The Walk (Der Spaziergang) was translated into English by Christopher Middleton; it was the first English translation of his writing and the only one that would appear during his lifetime.
-Upon learning of Middleton's translation, Walser, who had fallen out of the public eye, responded by musing "Well, look at that."
+In 1955, Walser's novella The Walk (Der Spaziergang) was undergoing translation into English by the poet and scholar Christopher Middleton; it was the first English translation of his writing and the only one that would appear during his lifetime.
+Upon learning of Middleton's translation from Seelig, Walser, who had fallen out of the public eye, responded with a German equivalent of "My, my" or "Well, look at that."

 Walser enjoyed long walks alone.
 On 25 December 1956 he was found, dead of a heart attack, in a field of snow near the asylum.
 The photographs of the dead Walser in the snow are reminiscent of a similar image of a dead man in the snow in his first novel, Geschwister Tanner.